mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering-es.md

 ### The server-side

-The following is the outline for what our server-side is going to look like.
-We are going to set up an [Express middleware](https://expressjs.com/en/guide/using-middleware.html) using [app.use](https://expressjs.com/en/api.html) to handle all requests that come in to our server.
-If you're unfamiliar with Express or middleware, just know that our handleRender function will be called every time the server receives a request.
+The following is the outline for what the server-side is going to look like.
+We are going to set up an [Express middleware](https://expressjs.com/en/guide/using-middleware.html) using [app.use](https://expressjs.com/en/api.html) to handle all requests that come in to the server.
+If you're unfamiliar with Express or middleware, just know that the handleRender function will be called every time the server receives a request.

 `server.js`